PitonCMS/Engine/support/designer/data.md

 ```

 ### getPublishedRankedCollectionPages()
 Returns a set of Published Collection Pages (no standard Pages included), across all Collections, ranked as the most recent, the most popular, or random.
-A limit can be included, and defaults to 10 is none is provided.
+A limit can be included, and defaults the value set on `$config['pagination']['resultsPerPage']` in `config.local.php` if no limit is provided.

-This is useful to display a set of active content as links.
+This is useful to display a set of active collection content as links.
 The first argument must be one of three options:
 * `recent`
 * `popular`
 * `random`

-The optional second argument is the number of results to return.
+The optional second argument is the number of results to return (optional).

 You may also pass in a third argument, a list of collection slugs to specifically include, or exclude in the results.
 This is an associative array, with an 'include' key and/or an 'exclude' key, with a string of comma separated slugs for each.
 If you supply the same collection slug in both include and exclude, exclude will prevail and that collection will not be included.